Diphenhydramine Hcl Drug Details (Generic)

 What should I watch for while using Diphenhydramine?

-Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Visit your care team for regular check-ups.
+Tell your care team if your symptoms do not improve or if they get worse.

 Where should I keep my medicine?

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container closed tightly.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.

 What may interact with Diphenhydramine?